Read the BLOG Elevated Simplicity JOURNAL Curated Home SHOP

 KEEP THE HOME'S ORIGINAL CHARACTER

-Throughout the house, it is important to me to keep as much of the old as possible, and replicate it where it's not.
-That meant exposing the plaster ceiling, original floors, and restoring the staircase.
+That meant exposing and repairing the plaster ceiling, sanding the original wood floors, and restoring the staircase.
 Although there was definitely a time investment, not having to replace the ceiling, walls, or floor was a budget savings.

 The original trim is gone from all of the rooms except for the two bedrooms upstairs.
-But that allowed me to see that the original baseboards were just basic 10 inch boards.
+But that allowed me to see that the original baseboards were just basic 10 inch flat stock boards.
 I didn't go quite that chunky here, but otherwise kept with the original style of the simple coal miner's company house with all of the trim.
-And luckily, that no-fuss style fits in perfectly with what I already love.

 Gray rug on hardwood floor